cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ### ChilloutVR
 - No notable issues after a short run around my home world.
 Haven't yet tested joining a live instance.
+- Full-body tracking (FBT):
+  - Does not seem to be detected through XRizer.
+Calibrate button in the large menu does nothing.

 ### Vivecraft
 - Running through Prism Launcher, with Vivecraft 1.21.1-1.2.5-fabric on Fabric Loader.